ilhamnoerr95/nextjs15-ai-socketio/README.md

 ## REACT SERVER COMPONENT (RSC)

 RSC represnt a new architecture designed by reac team.
 This approach leverages the strenghts of both server and client environments to optimize efficeency, load time and interactivity.
 The artchitecture introduces a dual-component model: Client and Server component.
 This distinction is based not on the components functionality but rather on their execution env and the specific systems they are designed to interact with.
+Key of React server component: Browser, nextjs ,reactjs

 ### Client Components

 Typically renderen on the client-side (CSR) , but can also be rendered to HTML on the server (ssr), allowing users to immediately see the page's html content rather than a blank screen.
 Client component can render on the server, optimization strategy, client component primarily operate on the client but cant (and should) also run once on the server for better perfonace.

-Client component have full access to the client env, such as the browser , allowing them to use state, effects , event listener for handling interactivity. also access browser-exclusive API LIKE GEOLOCATION or localStorage allowing u to build ui for specofct ise cases, The term of Client component doeesnt signify anything new; it simply help differntiate these component from newly introduced server components.
+Client component have full access to the client env, such as the browser, allowing them to use state, effects , event listener for handling interactivity. also access browser-exclusive API LIKE GEOLOCATION or localStorage allowing u to build ui for specofct ise cases, The term of Client component doeesnt signify anything new; it simply help differntiate these component from newly introduced server components.

 ### Server components

 Code stays on the server and never downloaded to the client.

-### Benerif of Server components
+### Benefit of Server components

 1. Smaller bundle sizes.
 Since Server components stay on the server, all their dependencies stay there too.
 This is fantastic for users with slower connection or less powerful devices since they don't need to download, parse and execute that js.
 There's no hydarion step, making app load an become interactive faster.
 2. Direct access to server-side resources.
 Server component can talk directly to db and file systems, makin data fetching super efficient without any client-sside processing. use server power and proximity to data sources to manage compute-intensisve rendering tasks.